Pips Answer for Thursday, December 18, 2025

 Since the available dominoes had specific values like [2,0] and [1,4], I had to carefully map out which halves could sit adjacent to each other without violating the sum constraints.
 The

-Nyt Pips hard answer for 2025-12-18
+NYT Pips hard answer for 2025-12-18

-Answer for 2025-12-18
+Complete answer for 2025-12-18 (Hard)

 Hard puzzle was a real marathon.
 I focused on the 'unequal' region first, which is a massive six-cell block.
 I used the process of elimination to ensure no value repeated within that specific zone.